Guide to Growing Lettuces

 Cos lettuces: Buttercrunch, Little Gem (this variety, my favourite, is sometimes listed as Sugar Cos, very early and of especial value as it takes up little space and there is little waste); and Winter Density (for spring, summer and autumn sowing).

-Learn how to grow your own organic fruit, salad and vegetables and save yourself loads of your hard-earned cash every year - Click Here!
+Learn how to grow your own organic fruit, salad and vegetables and save money every year – Click Here!